 Large development projects, such as the construction of an airport or of a dam for a hydroelectric power plant, very often result in a substantial environmental impact.
-While this affects the local population, meaningful participation in the decision-making process of large-scale projects can be difficult or is often not guaranteed at all.
-From the outset, citizens may lack access to information and may not being involved in the decision-making process at a time when their input can still be considered.
-Moreover, they may not have proper access to justice to appeal against the violations of their rights to participate, or against breaches of existing environmental law.
+While this affects the local population, meaningful participation in the decision-making process of such large-scale projects can be difficult or is often not guaranteed at all.
+From the outset, citizens may lack access to information and may not be involved in the decision-making process at a time when their input can still be considered.
+Moreover, they may not have proper access to the courts to appeal against the violations of their democratic rights, or against breaches of existing environmental law.

-Environmental democracy laws, such as those resulting from the Aarhus Convention, require public authorities to grant citizens access to information, public participation in procedures such as Environmental Impact Assessments (EIAs) and Strategic Environmental Assessments (SEA), and in general to all processes leading to decisions which can have an impact on the environment.
-Beyond that, such laws must also ensure access to justice.
-The Aarhus Convention is thus a key instrument for citizens seeking to protect the environment to in order to make his or her voice heard.
+Environmental democracy laws, such as those resulting from the Aarhus Convention, require public authorities to inform and involve the public in processes leading to decisions and laws that impact the environment, for example, Environmental Impact Assessments (EIAs).
+Beyond that, environmental democracy laws must also allow the public to challenge decisions that harm the environment and ensure access to justice.
+The Aarhus Convention is thus a key instrument for people seeking to protect the environment and make their voices heard.
 The rights granted under the Aarhus Convention contribute to “the protection of the right of every person of present and future generations to live in an environment adequate to his or her health and well-being.”

 The Aarhus Convention also calls for the protection of environmental defenders, such as lawyers, journalists and community activists, who are constantly under attack all over the world for exercising their rights.
 To this end, the parties to the Convention created a rapid response mechanism (RRM) to safeguard defenders, and a Special Rapporteur with the authority to approach public authorities in all Aarhus Parties directly and issue immediate protection measures to prevent the harassment and persecution of environmental defenders.